terhechte/appventure/guides/pattern_matching/trading_engine.md

 [frontMatter]
 title = "A Trading Engine"
-tags = []
-created = "2019-02-15 20:40:47"
+tags = ["pattern matching", "switch"] created = "2019-02-15 20:40:47"
 description = ""
 published = false

+[meta]
+swift_version = "5.1"
 ---

 # A Trading Engine

-So Wall Street contacted you, they need a new trading platform running on iOS devices.
+So a Wall Street company contacts you, they need a new trading platform running on iOS devices.
 As it is a trading platform, you define an `enum` for trades.